Axos Financial (NYSE:AX) Rating Increased to Hold at StockNews.com

-Axos Financial (NYSE:AX – Get Rating) was upgraded by stock analysts at StockNews.com from a “sell” rating to a “hold” rating in a report issued on Wednesday.
+Axos Financial (NYSE:AX – Get Rating) was upgraded by equities researchers at StockNews.com from a “sell” rating to a “hold” rating in a research report issued on Monday.

-Several other equities research analysts also recently issued reports on AX.
-Keefe, Bruyette & Woods cut their price objective on Axos Financial from $62.00 to $58.00 and set an “outperform” rating on the stock in a report on Thursday, April 6th.
-Piper Sandler boosted their price target on shares of Axos Financial from $43.00 to $48.00 in a research note on Friday, April 28th.
-Finally, Raymond James raised their price objective on shares of Axos Financial from $44.00 to $47.00 in a research note on Monday, May 1st.
-Two analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat, Axos Financial currently has an average rating of “Moderate Buy” and a consensus price target of $49.67.
+Other equities research analysts also recently issued research reports about the company.
+Keefe, Bruyette & Woods lowered their price target on Axos Financial from $62.00 to $58.00 and set an “outperform” rating for the company in a research report on Thursday, April 6th.
+Raymond James boosted their price target on Axos Financial from $44.00 to $47.00 in a research report on Monday, May 1st.
+Finally, Piper Sandler boosted their price target on Axos Financial from $43.00 to $48.00 in a research report on Friday, April 28th.
+Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and an average target price of $49.67.

-In other Axos Financial news, EVP Andrew J. Micheletti sold 6,000 shares of the company’s stock in a transaction that occurred on Tuesday, June 13th.
-The stock was sold at an average price of $41.29, for a total transaction of $247,740.00.
-Following the completion of the sale, the executive vice president now directly owns 503,689 shares of the company’s stock, valued at approximately $20,797,318.81.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In related news, EVP Andrew J. Micheletti sold 6,000 shares of the stock in a transaction that occurred on Tuesday, June 13th.
+The stock was sold at an average price of $41.29, for a total value of $247,740.00.
+Following the completion of the transaction, the executive vice president now directly owns 503,689 shares of the company’s stock, valued at approximately $20,797,318.81.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 Corporate insiders own 4.81% of the company’s stock.

-Hedge funds have recently modified their holdings of the business.
-Prelude Capital Management LLC acquired a new stake in shares of Axos Financial in the first quarter valued at about $534,000.
-Putnam Investments LLC purchased a new position in Axos Financial in the first quarter valued at about $4,199,000.
-JPMorgan Chase & Co. boosted its stake in shares of Axos Financial by 19.8% during the 1st quarter.
-JPMorgan Chase & Co. now owns 446,143 shares of the company’s stock worth $16,471,000 after acquiring an additional 73,617 shares in the last quarter.
-B. Riley Wealth Advisors Inc. grew its holdings in shares of Axos Financial by 1.0% in the 1st quarter.
-B. Riley Wealth Advisors Inc. now owns 44,409 shares of the company’s stock worth $1,640,000 after acquiring an additional 437 shares during the period.
-Finally, State Street Corp grew its holdings in shares of Axos Financial by 22.2% in the 1st quarter.
-State Street Corp now owns 2,670,788 shares of the company’s stock worth $98,605,000 after acquiring an additional 485,842 shares during the period.
-76.97% of the stock is owned by institutional investors and hedge funds.
+Large investors have recently modified their holdings of the stock.
+Moisand Fitzgerald Tamayo LLC bought a new stake in shares of Axos Financial during the 1st quarter worth $25,000.
+Cerity Partners LLC bought a new stake in shares of Axos Financial during the 1st quarter worth $2,178,000.
+State of Wyoming boosted its stake in shares of Axos Financial by 50.0% during the 4th quarter.
+State of Wyoming now owns 1,131 shares of the company’s stock worth $43,000 after acquiring an additional 377 shares in the last quarter.
+Quarry LP lifted its holdings in shares of Axos Financial by 51.6% in the first quarter.
+Quarry LP now owns 1,252 shares of the company’s stock valued at $46,000 after purchasing an additional 426 shares in the last quarter.
+Finally, Tobam lifted its holdings in shares of Axos Financial by 362.4% in the first quarter.
+Tobam now owns 1,845 shares of the company’s stock valued at $68,000 after purchasing an additional 1,446 shares in the last quarter.
+76.97% of the stock is owned by institutional investors.

 Axos Financial, Inc is a holding company, which engages in the provision of banking and financing services.
 It operates through the following segments: Banking Business and Securities Business.
 The Banking Business segment includes online banking, concierge banking, prepaid card services, and mortgage, vehicle, and unsecured lending through online and telephonic distribution channels.